SerenCodes/symptom-tracker/README.md

 This is a React-based symptom tracker that helps users log and manage their daily health symptoms.
 You can add, edit, delete, and save symptoms to a downloadable CSV report.

+> ✨ **Design Refresh – July 2025:**
+> Updated with a polished header, cleaner layout, consistent button styling, and improved spacing for a more professional and responsive UI.

 ---

 ## 🚀 Features

 - Add, edit, and delete symptoms
 - Save symptoms to a report
-- Download symptom report as CSV
+- Download report as CSV
 - Filter symptoms by date
-- Local storage support (data saved in browser)
+- Data persists in local storage
-- Clean, responsive UI
+- Clean, responsive, accessible design

 ---

 ## 🛠️ Technologies Used

-- React (with Hooks)
+- React (Hooks: `useState`, `useEffect`)
 - JavaScript (ES6+)
 - HTML5 & CSS3
-- LocalStorage
+- LocalStorage for persistence
 - CSV export functionality

 ---

 ## 📚 What I Learned

-- Managing state and forms in React
+- Learned how to manage form input and state in React using `useState`
-- Using `useState` and `useEffect`
-- Working with arrays (map, filter)
-- Storing data in the browser
+- Learned how to save and load data using the browser’s LocalStorage
-- Building and styling a modern UI
+- Built editable and deletable item lists with filtering
+- Used conditional rendering for dynamic views and empty states
-- Exporting structured data to CSV
+- Exported structured data into a downloadable CSV format
+- Created a clean, mobile-friendly UI using modern CSS

 ---